 Experiment participants were asked to assign a monetary value to the data stored on their smartphone - including photos of family and friends, contact information, and personal documents.

-Surprisingly, the values people assigned to their data were significantly lower than expected, given the distress they said they would experience if they were to lose their data.
-People tend to value their financial information and payment details more (€13,33 on average) than other forms of data.
-Contact details were thought to be worth €11,89 on average and generic photos fromwere only €10,37 on average.
+Surprisingly, the values people set for their data were significantly lower than expected, given the anxiety that they said would experience if they were going to lose their data.
+People tend to cost more their financial information and payment information (on average 13,33 €) than other data formats.
+Contact details were considered to be worth 11,89 € on average and general photos were valued at just 10,37 € on average.

 In addition, the experiment has shown that people are more likely to exchange their most precious memories with money.
 When a fee was paid to the participants (based on the above amounts) to delete their data (no data was actually deleted), photos with family members and friends, personal documents and photos of the participants themselves were the categories of data have been more frequently approved for deletion.